shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-ios.md

 3. pass in a frame, placement ID,and size
 4. add it as a subview of the current view

-This following example is a simple one and doesn't take advantage of all of the capabilities provided by the mobile SDK - for example, you can also pass in the user's age and gender, as well as whether an ad click should open the device's native browser.
+The following code samples are simple ones and don't take advantage of all of the capabilities provided by the mobile SDK.
+For example, you can also pass in the user's age and gender, as well as whether an ad click should open the device's native browser.